ITF unveils a historic rebrand of Fed Cup | as the global women' s team tournament is renamed the ' Billie Jean King Cup by BNP Paribas'

 The ITF has today announced that Fed Cup, the women's world cup of tennis, has been renamed the Billie Jean King Cup by BNP Paribas.
-It is the first time a major global team competition has been named after a woman, ushering in a new era for the historic tournament and representing a landmark moment for sport.
-A champion on the court and a pioneer off it, Billie Jean King is a global campaigner for equality who has dedicated her life to fighting discrimination in all forms.
-The values she represents epitomise the ethos of a tournament that has evolved to become the largest annual ...
-Leggi su liberoquotidiano
+It is the first time a major global team competition has been named after a ...
+Leggi su cataniaoggi

+The ITF has today announced that Fed Cup, the women's world cup of tennis, has been renamed the Billie Jean King Cup by BNP Paribas.
+It is the first time a major global team competition has been named after a ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : ITF unveils